Approximating fixed size quantum correlations in polynomial time: Introduction

 Leveraging a synthesis of information-theoretic techniques and structural tools from group theory, we resolve several outstanding problems related to the approximation of quantum correlations, as articulated in \cite{jee2020quasi} and \cite{berta2021semidefinite}.

-Our primary contribution concerns free nonlocal games with $\lrvert{A}$ answers, $\lrvert{Q}$ questions, and quantum assistance of fixed dimension $\lrvert{T}$.
+Our primary contribution concerns free non-local games with $\lrvert{A}$ answers, $\lrvert{Q}$ questions, and quantum assistance of fixed local dimension $\lrvert{T}$.
 By exploiting symmetry arguments, we construct two efficient algorithmic variants that approximate the value of such games up to additive error $\epsilon$, via the solution of a semidefinite program (SDP) of size In particular, for constant-sized games, this yields a $\text{poly}\lrbracket{\epsilon^{-1}}$ scaling.
 The result is a consequence of several key ideas, which we detail below:

-\begin{enumerate}[label=(\Alph*)] \item We mitigate the dependence on the quantum dimension $\lrvert{T}$ by leveraging methods from quantum steering (see also \cite{mateus_araujo}), thereby reformulating the problem of determining the maximum winning probability of a two-player free non-local game with fixed quantum assistance as an optimization problem of the constrained bipartite separability variety (see \cite{berta2021semidefinite}).
-A permutation-symmetry-based semidefinite programming (SDP) hierarchy then provides converging upper bounds on the value of the game.
+\begin{enumerate}[label=(\Alph*)] \item We mitigate the dependence on the quantum dimension $\lrvert{T}$ by leveraging methods from quantum steering (see also \cite{Quintino2014, mateus_araujo, tavakoli2024semidefinite}), thereby reformulating the problem of determining the maximum winning probability of a two-player free non-local game with fixed quantum assistance as an optimization over a constrained bipartite separability set (see \cite{berta2021semidefinite}).
+A permutation-symmetry-based SDP hierarchy then provides converging upper bounds on the value of the game.
 The rate of convergence is certified by a new constrained de Finetti representation theorem, which extends \cite[Theorem 2.3]{berta2021semidefinite} to accommodate a broader class of constraints than those treated in \cite{berta2021semidefinite, jee2020quasi}, thereby addressing the constrained structure of the underlying separability problem.
-Namely, we show that for $A=A_L\otimes A_R$, $B=B_L\otimes B_R$, and a quantum state $\rho_{AB_1^n}$ symmetric w.r.t.\ $A$ satisfying
+Namely, we show that for $A=A_L\otimes A_R$, $B=B_L\otimes B_R$, and a quantum state $\rho_{AB_1^n}$ symmetric over $B_1^n:=B_1\otimes \ldots \otimes B_n$ w.r.t.\ $A$ satisfying

-for linear maps $\Theta_{A_L\rightarrow C_{A_L}}$, $\Omega_{A\rightarrow A}$, $ \Upsilon_{\lrbracket{B_L}_n\rightarrow C_{B_L}}$, $\Xi_{B_n\rightarrow B_n}$ and constant operators $W_{C_{A_L}}$, $K_{B_L}$, we have
+for linear maps $\Theta_{A_L\rightarrow C_{A_L}}$, $\Omega_{A\rightarrow A}$, $ \Upsilon_{\lrbracket{B_L}_n\rightarrow C_{B_L}}$, $\Xi_{B_n\rightarrow B_n}$ and constant operators $W_{C_{A_L}}$, $K_{C_{B_L}}$, we have

 where $\forall x\in\mathcal{X}:$